byby-createsite/1000-css-animations/README.md

 **What you will find here**

 Here you will find all the animations created with CSS shared on TikTok by <a href="https://tiktok.com/@byby.inc">ByBy</a>
 All animations are open source, allowing anyone to view, use or modify them.
+You just (MUST) need to give credits to this repository or will be suject to copyright policies.

 **Contact for any questions**